 - Shop Locally: Choosing where you spend your money can have a massive impact on the community.

 - Choose Sustainable Tour Operators: Rebecca Adventure Travel works with local family-owned hotels and transportation, and stimulates the local economy and intercultural learning when tourists come to visit South America.

-Consequently, the entire team of Rebecca Adventure Travel, its partners and providers, are all working to give you a safe experience.
+Consequently, the entire team of Rebecca Adventure Travel, its partners, and providers, are all working to give you a safe experience.
 Contact us and see why Ecuador is a global change-maker.
-You will have the chance to explore hidden treasures through local eyes!
+You will have the chance to explore hidden treasures through the eyes of a local!